oerc0122/MDANSE/Doc/pages/structure.rst

 Static Structure Factor
 '''''''''''''''''''''''

-The **Static Structure Factor** analysis offers a convenient method to calculate the static coherent structure factor, represented as :math:`S(q)`, where :math:`S(q) = F_{\mathrm{coh}}(q, t = 0)`.
+The static structure factor analysis offers a convenient method to calculate the static coherent structure factor, represented as :math:`S(q)`, where :math:`S(q) = F_{\mathrm{coh}}(q, t = 0)`.
 This factor is fundamental for gaining insights into the ordered arrangements of particles within a material.